jcurro-afit/lab2template/lab2.md

 This lab goes over Python basics and then some keras basics

 ## Setup
 - Make a new repository using the template from github classroom.
 You will use this repo to hold the code for the rest of the project.
-You must have at least 2 commits for this project ie. do not just upload the whole thing in one commit.
 - Remember to add any large files like `.idea`, `.pyc`, '.hf5' etc. to the `.gitignore` so the large files do not end up on the repo.
 You should never upload large data files to the git repo.
 - Remember to change any placeholder code like the `yourname` in the `docker-compose.yml` file to your actual name
+- The `docker-compose.yml` file volume mounts some directories that may not exist yet on your computer.
+If docker makes them it will give them root ownership preventing you from writing to it and causing problems.
+To prevent this make the folders yourself for example by running `mkdir -p /opt/data/.keras`.
+If you forget to do this and docker makes the files owned by the root you need to take ownership of the directory with `sudo chmod -R 777 /opt/data/.keras` or change the permissions of the directory with `sudo chown -R $USER:$USER /opt/data/.keras`.
+Remember the location of the directory on the host computer will be different from the directory when it is mounted in the container.
 - Make a new PyCharm project and configure the `dockerfile` and `docker-compose.yml` to run your code using the `lab2` service.

 ## Numpy and Matplotlib basics